-All MHCP recipients are eligible for a certain level of pharmacy and medical supply benefits.
+All MHCP (members) are eligible for a certain level of pharmacy and medical supply benefits.
 See Health Care Programs and Services for specific program coverage.
-Use MN–ITS Eligibility Request (270) to verify recipient eligibility and other insurance coverage.
+Use MN–ITS Eligibility Request (270) to verify member eligibility and other insurance coverage.
 Programs with limited prescription drug coverage include the following:

-When a recipient elects hospice coverage, bill outpatient drugs and medical supplies directly related to the terminal illness to the Hospice Provider.
-If prescription drugs or medical supplies are needed to treat a preexisting condition outside the scope or purpose of treating the terminal illness, follow the standard billing guidelines to bill for MA or MinnesotaCare recipients.
+When a member elects hospice coverage, bill outpatient drugs and medical supplies directly related to the terminal illness to the hospice provider.
+If prescription drugs or medical supplies are needed to treat a preexisting condition outside the scope or purpose of treating the terminal illness, follow the standard billing guidelines to bill for MA or MinnesotaCare members.